Monitoring and evaluation

 A number of related elements have been undertaken that work together to monitor implementation and assess the Indigenous Chronic Disease Package’s effectiveness in achieving the Closing the Gap targets.

 The elements are:

-- the development of a monitoring and evaluation framework to guide the package’s monitoring and evaluation activities;
+- a monitoring and evaluation framework to guide the package’s monitoring and evaluation activities;

-- introducing a web-based system for Indigenous health services to use in reporting data;
+- a web-based system for Indigenous health services to use in reporting data;

 - use of national survey information;

-- ongoing analysis and reporting by the Department of Health and Ageing including, for example, analysis of MBS and PBS data; and
+- ongoing analysis and reporting by the Department of Health including, for example, analysis of MBS and PBS data; and

-- an overall evaluation of the package to be undertaken in 2012-13.
+- national monitoring and evaluation of the package undertaken over 2011 to 2013.
 Back to Top

 - reducing chronic disease risk factors such as smoking, poor nutrition and lack of physical activity;